 - Producing electrical power from geothermal energy either using hot water injection or using a chemical that turns to a gas which is then used to turn a turbine generator set.

 - As a quick start back up to solar energy and or wind energy (combustion turbines) which is the secondary means of power production.

 - Thermal plants can burn many different sources and types of fuel.
 Whatever is cheapest or plentiful.
 Even burning trash instead of burying trash, then producing power from the heat generated.

 So, there you have a detailed description of the typical diagram and working of a thermal power plant.
 If you enjoyed this article in Linquip, let us know by leaving a reply in the comment section.
-Is there any question we can help you through?
+Is there any question we can help you with?
 Feel free to sign up on our website to get the most professional advice from our experts.

-Download thermal power plant diagram PDF
+Download the thermal power plant diagram PDF

 Read More In Linquip